aws-samples/container-patterns/pattern/ecs-ec2-bottlerocket-cluster/index.md

 #### Next Steps

-* Check out [the Bottlerocket repository](https://github.com/bottlerocket-os/bottlerocket#bottlerocket-os) for more info on the project.
+* Check out [the Bottlerocket repository](https://github.com/bottlerocket-os/bottlerocket#bottlerocket-os) or [the Bottlerocket learning site](https://bottlerocket.dev/) for more info on the project.
+* Don't like CloudFormation?
+Try out the [Bottlerocket for ECS quicklaunch instructions for the AWS CLI](https://bottlerocket.dev/en/os/1.14.x/install/quickstart/aws/ecs/).
 * Connect to a Bottlerocket host [using SSM and the control container](https://github.com/bottlerocket-os/bottlerocket#control-container).